rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/apache_normalize_path.md

 Additionally this flaw could leak the source of interpreted files like CGI scripts.

-If CGI scripts are also enabled for these aliased pathes, this could allow for remote code execution.
+If CGI scripts are also enabled for these aliased paths, this could allow for remote code execution.

 It was found that the fix for CVE-2021-41773 in Apache HTTP Server 2.4.50 was insufficient (CVE-2021-42013).